Katies0lib/frp-hyjaker/README.md

 # frp-hyjaker
-a tool used in craking the error secreen if any thing happend in a samsung 5 phone or you aploaded a broken os
+a tool used to fix the error screen on a Samsung Galaxy S5 phone if anything happened or if you uploaded a broken operating system.